FREQUENTLY ASKED QUESTIONS

 How do we go about hiring you to film our wedding?

 We are so grateful that you have chosen us for such an important day in your lives.
 We request a 1/3 retainer with a signed contract to secure a date.
 Inquiries do not guarantee that a date is held.
 Availability changes on a daily basis and is subject to change without notice.
-Final payment is due two weeks prior to the wedding.
+Final payment is due three weeks prior to the wedding.

 Can we hire you for just a few hours?